-Lately, we have seen economic data coming out a bit better than expected.
-Whilst a backward-looking glance won’t dictate where markets are headed, we think it helps lay down the baseline reality from which to gauge sentiment.
-Have a look at some of the higher-profile recent reports.
+Lately, economic data have been coming out a bit better than expected.
+While a backward-looking glance won’t dictate where markets are headed, it does help lay down the baseline reality from which to gauge sentiment.
+Have a look.

-Exhibit 1: American Consumer Spending Growth Slow, but Still Upward
+Exhibit 1: Consumer Spending Growth Slow, but Still Upward

-Exhibit 3: US Core Durable Goods Orders Making New Highs
+Exhibit 3: ‘Core’ Durable Goods Orders Making New Highs

 Exhibit 4: Despite Challenges, German GDP Continued to Grow Through Q2

-Now, perhaps it is unsurprising, as commentators these days commonly couch any positive sign as soon to morph negatively—a phenomenon we call the pessimism of disbelief—that stories we read interpret these better-than-expected data as a sign monetary policy institutions will tighten policy much more from here, knocking stocks.
-That has seemingly stirred sentiment recently, in our view, although we think the conclusions are questionable.
-For one, we find it impossible to know how monetary policymakers are viewing the data, or even which data they think are important.
-Two, we don’t think there is any pre-set relationship between monetary policy and stocks, so even if more rate rises come, it wouldn’t be auto-bearish.
-That said, sentiment is viewing data through a dour lens, in our view, and that, historically, has been the foundation for a market recovery.
+Now, it is perhaps unsurprising, but in this day-and-age where the Pessimism of Disbelief has everyone couching any positive sign as soon to morph negatively, many see these better-than-expected data—in concert with jobs data—as indicating central banks will tighten policy much more from here, knocking stocks.
+That has seemingly stirred sentiment in the last few days, although we think the conclusions are questionable.
+For one, you never know how Fed officials are viewing the data, or even which data they think are important.
+Two, there is no preset relationship between Fed policy and stocks, so even if more rate hikes come, it wouldn’t be auto-bearish.
+That said, sentiment is viewing data through a dour lens, and that, historically, has been the foundation of bull markets.

 If you would like to contact the editors responsible for this article, please message MarketMinder directly.